 Social Way Implementation Overview

 Social Way 3.0 was launched in January 2020.
-The following foundational requirements are compulsory for all operations:
+The following foundational requirements are compulsory for effective planning and reporting of key aspects of the management system:

 • 1.
 Governance